 Well, you’ll find out just how much data you have once you download and use the software.

 Download the software and launch it.
-From the left side of the screen, select Browser Cleanup.
+From the top side of the screen, select Browser Cleanup-Privacy in ToolKit.
 Click the Scan button to begin looking for the available browser data on your Mac.

 Once the scan is complete, the software will show you the browser histories, cookies and cache and their respective file sizes.